aspose-pdf/Aspose.PDF-API-References-Tutorials/content/english/java/pdf-conversion-&-transformation/add-layers-to-pdf-file-using-java/_index.md

 ## Step 2: Add Aspose.PDF for Java to Your Project
 Once you've set up your development environment, you need to add the Aspose.PDF for Java library to your project.
 Follow these steps:

-1. Download the Aspose.PDF for Java library from the official website.
+1. Download the Aspose.PDF for Java library from the website.
 2. In your IDE, create a new Java project or open an existing one.
 3. Add the downloaded Aspose.PDF JAR files to your project's build path.